 User potentially can use any OS supported by the virtual machines used.

 How it actually solves?

-It acts as an interface between the hardware and the operating system called as system VMS.
-Another category of virtual machine is called process virtual machine which acts as an abstract layer between the operating system and applications.
-Virtualization can be very roughly said to be as software translating the hardware instructions generated by software to the understandable format for the physical hardware.
+It acts as an interface between the hardware and the operating system called system VMS.
+Another category of a virtual machine is called a process virtual machine which acts as an abstract layer between the operating system and applications.
+Virtualization can be very roughly said to be software translating the hardware instructions generated by the software to the understandable format for the physical hardware.
 Virtualization also includes the mapping of virtual resources like registers and memory to real hardware resources.

 The computing services are broadly divided into three categories – Software as a Service, Platform as a Service and Infrastructure as a Service.
 Based on the requirement users can opt for any of the services.

 SaaS (Software as a service) –

 - Uses multi-tenant architecture to deliver a single application through the web browser to thousands of customers.
 This service is platform-independent with no installation of software.

 - On the customer side, it means no heavy investment in servers or software licensing; on the provider side, with just one application to maintain, the cost is low compared to conventional hosting.

 - All the computing resources responsible for delivering SaaS are entirely managed by the vendor.
 So under SaaS, the software publisher (seller) runs and maintains all necessary hardware and software while the customer accesses the applications through the Internet.